Excel VBA MsgBox -11 Examples

 End Sub

-A string variable named “Name” is declared and assigned the value of cell B2 in the active worksheet.
-Then a MsgBox is displayed with a message containing “Name” concatenated with the text “Some Values of the” and a Help button, using the MsgBox function with the vbMsgBoxHelpButton constant.
+The string variable “Name” is declared and assigned the value in B2 in the active worksheet.
+A MsgBox is displayed with a message containing “Name” concatenated with the text “Some Values of the” and a Help button, using the MsgBox function with the vbMsgBoxHelpButton constant.

 MsgBox with Help Button

 6.13.
-Use of vbMsgBoxSetForeground Argument to Create MsgBox
+Using the vbMsgBoxSetForeground Argument to Create a MsgBox

-We use vbMsgBoxSetForeground to ensure that the MsgBox is displayed on top of all other windows and receives the focus, making it the active window that the user interacts with, even if other windows or applications are currently open or active.
+Use the vbMsgBoxSetForeground to ensure that the MsgBox is displayed on top of all other windows and receives the focus, making it the active window.

 VBA Code for MsgBox at the Foreground

-Enter the following code in your VBA Editor and press the Run button or F5 key to run the code:
+• Enter the following code in the VBA Editor and click Run or press F5 to run the code:

 Sub vbMsgBoxSetForeground_Button()